zouhair/NHLGames/README.md

 *Final Scores* : If on, it shows final score of all past games.
 *Live Scores* : If on, it shows live score of all current games.
 *Series Record* : If on, it shows serie records of all upcoming playoffs games.

+### ///_Language_
+NHLGames supports two languages: English and French.
+More can be added, but we are waiting for contributors to translate the file:
+`NHLGames/NHLGames/res/EnglishTemplate.resx` (can be modified in Visual Studio)

 ### ///_Stream Quality_
 The selected value will defined which quality will be sent to your media player, from the worst to the best quality.
 Selecting the highest quality also means bigger files to download :